Lingua (indonesian vocal group)

 Lingua is an Indonesian vocal group formed in 1996, consisting of Frans Mohede, Amara, and Arie Widiawan.
 Throughout his career, Lingua has released four albums and four singles, namely three studio albums and one compilation mini album, as well as released four singles, namely two non-album singles and two singles recycles.

 Career

 Formation

 The beginning of the formation of Lingua started from the fun of its members when they gathered in 1996.
-It was based on Frans and Amara at first singing was just their hobby, while Arie had an educational background.
-Elfa's Music School Bandung music.
+It was based on Frans and Amara at first singing was just their hobby, while Arie had an educational background, from Elfa's Music School was in Bandung music.

 Before Arie's entry, actually they already had one permanent member, and even made a demo recording with the formation of two men and one woman to record, after receiving an offer to enter the recording studio, one of the members officially resigned, on the recommendation of Dody Is (Kahitna), Arie officially replaced the previous member who had previously resigned.
 After the resignation of these members, they finally agreed to make a demo recording.